Everything You Need to Know About Law Firm Revenue

 Billing structure

 77% of attorneys in the Martindale-Avvo Attorney Compensation Report bill hourly.
-While hourly billing is the most common billing structure, other billing structures like fixed-fee billing can make revenue more predictable.
-Law firms’ billing structures could be a contributing factor in determining the average revenue for solo law firms, with the Martindale report noting that 60% of solo practitioners use fixed fee billing.
+While hourly billing is the most common structure, other options like fixed-fee billing can make revenue more predictable.

 Learn more about projecting revenue and law firm budgeting.